ILMN Investors Have Opportunity to Lead Illumina, Inc. Securities Fraud Lawsuit

 LOS ANGELES, Dec.
-26, 2023 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Illumina, Inc. ("Illumina" or the "Company") (NASDAQ: ILMN).
+28, 2023 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Illumina, Inc. ("Illumina" or the "Company") (NASDAQ: ILMN).

 Lead Plaintiff Deadline: January 9, 2024